Analysis | Trumpworld’s latest effort to undermine the Russia probe may be even less substantive than prior attempts

 All of this context is useful when considering documents released over the past few weeks by Director of National Intelligence John Ratcliffe.

-Ratcliffe, a longtime congressional ally of Trump who became DNI in May, has made little effort to hide the fact that one of the things he hopes to achieve in his new role is to release information undermining the investigation into Russian interference which cohered after the launch of that investigation of Papadopoulos on July 31, 2016.
+Ratcliffe, a longtime congressional ally of Trump who became DNI in May, has made little effort to hide the fact that one of the things he hopes to achieve in his new role is to release information undermining the investigation into Russian interference that cohered after the launch of that investigation of Papadopoulos on July 31, 2016.
 To that end, he released a letter at the end of last month hinting that the Russia probe might have been a function of advocacy by Clinton’s team and implemented by the administration of Barack Obama.

 “In late July 2016, U.S. intelligence agencies obtained insight into Russian intelligence analysis alleging that U.S. Presidential candidate Hillary Clinton had approved a campaign plan to stir up a scandal against U.S. Presidential candidate Donald Trump by tying him to Putin and the Russians’ hacking of the Democratic National Committee,” the letter stated.
 “The IC does not know the accuracy of this allegation or the extent to which the Russian intelligence analysis may reflect exaggeration or fabrication.”